ZNL0504/Envr-meas-shiny-flexdashboard_v2/README.md

 ## Dashboard Link and Overall Description

 - This interactive dashboard is published on shinyapps.io.
-Here is the link:
+Here is the link ➡️🔗:
  [**Environmental Measures Dashboard with R shiny and flexdashboard_v2**](https://qgqi6j-zhinan-li.shinyapps.io/environmental-measures-dashboard_v2/)
 - This dashboard is programmed in R and enables interactivity by using Shiny with flexdashboard.